Please be informed HealthConnexion has moved to #11-08

 What is High Blood Pressure?

-Hypertension is a common chronic condition where blood is pumped around the body at too high a pressure.
-Also known as high blood pressure, it does not show obvious symptoms and left untreated, can lead to serious diseases, such as stroke, kidney failure, and heart disease.
+High blood pressure, also known as hypertension, is a common chronic condition affects your body's arteries.
+It happens when blood is pumped around the body at a very high pressure.
+Also known as high blood pressure, it does not show obvious symptoms and left untreated, can lead to serious diseases, such as strokekidney failure, and heart disease.

 What are the symptoms of High Blood Pressure?